mikeyparker/edgist/content/posts/cartographies-of-consciousness/index.md

 draft: false
 description: Exploration of how places like Naples, Thessaloniki, Scotland, and Newcastle interact with consciousness, memory, and resonance.
 summary: |-
   Some places open you.
 Others close you.
-A rare few hum at a frequency that collapses something ancient into sudden clarity.
+A rare few hum at a frequency that collapses into sudden clarity.
   <br/><br/>
   I didn’t need a theory to feel it.
 I felt it in my breath.
 In the way my shoulders dropped in the silence that arrived when the inner static cleared.
 It was like being remembered by the land.
 tags: